Zeugnis04/research/cv.md

 </div>
 <ul>
   <li>Used AURORA, one of the most recent foundational models in climate, to explore weather dynamics and how perturbations affects the dynamics.</li>
-  <li>Worked with Prof. Upmanu Lall's group in the Department of Earth and Environmental Engineering and submitted two conference abstracts for AGU 2025.</li>
+  <li>Worked with Prof. Upmanu Lall's group in the Department of Earth and Environmental Engineering and submitted two conference abstracts for AGU 2025, currently writing on predictability of the model and perturbation concepts.</li>
 </ul>

 <!-- Trilateral Students Activity in Seoul -->